Skip to main content

 Diet

-Studies have shown that proper diet can help some ADHD sufferers, but there isn’t a lot of scientific evidence that diet has a dramatic effect.
+Studies have shown that proper diet can help some people with ADHD, but there isn’t a lot of scientific evidence that diet has a dramatic effect.
 Many parents choose to minimize or eliminate additives from their children’s diet.
 This can help with symptoms in some ADHD children.
 Their hyperactivity may be reduced with a proper diet.
 Other parents attempt to remove sugar from the diet, but again, there are no scientific studies that prove that this helps.

 Social Factors